Canopy Study #1

 Working with found materials means working with time.
 Ice documents temperature — a form made from the water column of a particular winter night melts when that winter ends.
 Cairns constructed from stream stones document water level across seasons: the moss line, the high-water debris, the staining of the stone all accumulate as a record of what the water has done.
 A spiral of fallen leaves made in late October, when the maples have dropped first and the oaks are still holding, is a document of that specific forest community in that specific year.
 The work keeps notes that other methods cannot.

 This temporality is not a limitation.
 It's the point.
 When you make something that the forest will disassemble — the ice that melts, the leaf arrangement that the wind rearranges, the stick structure that the snow compresses — you are practicing the same acceptance that good stewardship requires.
 The forest has its own agenda, its own timescales, its own sense of composition.
-Tending and making share the same gesture: picking something up, placing it with care, and accepting that the forest will have the last word about how long it stays.
+Stewardship and making share the same gesture: picking something up, placing it with care, and accepting that the forest will have the last word about how long it stays.

 Reference & Inspiration